 - Women >13+6

-A GP referral is preferred.
+A GP referral is required.
 Please complete and fax the Fast Fax Referral form including previous ultrasound reports, and relevant pathology results.

 Please call receiving gynaecology registrar.